-With Banana Accounting, thanks to the forecasts with the double entry method, you have complete forecast budgets and that you can organize in different ways.
+With Banana Accounting, thanks to the forecasts with the double entry method, you have complete forecast budgets that you can organize in different ways.
 The program also calculates forecasts over several years.

 You can have a very precise vision of the evolution of the economical situation.

-Income statement values can be displayed in several ways.
+Profit and Loss statement values can be displayed in several ways.

 Use of quantities and formulas